sarahyost/saife-endpoint-library/source/index.md

   e1.printStackTrace();
 }
 ```
 The security of the application begins with a strong password from the user.
 This password is used by SAIFE to unlock access to keys used to secure all data.
 The application must prompt the user for the password and never persist it.
-The SAIFE Endpoint Library can not provide any service until it is unlocked.
+The SAIFE Endpoint Library cannot provide any service until it is unlocked.
 The application may check the lock status and lock access if the user is inactive.

 ## Subscribe for messages
 ```c++